 The Affordable Care Act and its effect on people 55 and older

 The Affordable Care Act (Obamacare) carries many benefits for Americans 55 and older.
 The popular healthcare option helps regulate monthly premiums for older adults and limits premium costs that often increase based on age.
 So, older Americans will be charged up to three times what a premium would be for a younger insurance beneficiary.

 Medicare comes with both pros and cons.
 Some of the best perks of having Medicare coverage come from lower monthly premium costs.
 Most beneficiaries won’t have a premium for Medicare Part A coverage; the most common Part B premium in 2023 is $164.90.
 Medicare also provides a variety of providers, hospitals, doctor visits, and other facilities contracted with Medicare.
 This means staying within the network is much easier to do than with some other insurance companies.

 Some cons of having Medicare coverage include a lack of vision and dental health benefits.
 While you can always purchase additional coverage, Original Medicare won’t cover these services.
-And while Medicare covers 80 percent of your incurred medical expenses, you’ll still be responsible for the remaining 20 percent coinsurance (cost-sharing) amount, plus applicable copays or deductibles.
-Depending on your health care condition, this can add up quickly and cost you quite a bit out-of-pocket.
+And while Medicare covers 80 percent of your medical expenses, you’ll still be responsible for the remaining 20 percent coinsurance (cost-sharing) amount, plus applicable copays or deductibles.
+Depending on your health care condition, this can add up quickly and cost you a lot out-of-pocket.

 The average monthly premium for a 55-year-old adult